Explore Kirkcaldy

 Frequently asked questions

-The birthplace of Adam Smith (who wrote the Wealth of Nations here), the Kirkcaldy Museum and Art Gallery (the finest in Fife), the Esplanade (a beautiful seaside promenade), and the Lang Toun (the longest high street in Scotland) Roam surfaces the hidden gems that make Kirkcaldy worth exploring.
+Kirkcaldy is a place in Fife known for the birthplace of Adam Smith (who wrote the Wealth of Nations here), the Kirkcaldy Museum and Art Gallery (the finest in Fife), the Esplanade (a beautiful seaside promenade), and the Lang Toun (the longest high street in Scotland).
+Adam Smith — who published The Wealth of Nations in 1776, founding modern economics — was born in Kirkcaldy in 1723.
+The population is around 49,000.

-Yes — Roam is live in Kirkcaldy and across Fife.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Kirkcaldy and across Fife.
+It is available on iOS and Android.